Aliases for ADCY5 Gene

 ADCY5 (Adenylate Cyclase 5) is a Protein Coding gene.
 Diseases associated with ADCY5 include dyskinesia, familial, with facial myokymia and adcy5-related dyskinesia.
-Among its related pathways are Immune System and DAG and IP3 signaling.
+Among its related pathways are Signaling by GPCR and Metabolism.
 GO annotations related to this gene include protein heterodimerization activity and phosphorus-oxygen lyase activity.
-An important paralog of this gene is NPR2.
+An important paralog of this gene is ADCY3.

 UniProtKB/Swiss-Prot for ADCY5 Gene